How Often Should You Wash Your Dog?

 1. Indoor Dogs Don't Need to Bathe as Often

-Dogs who spend their days indoors should be bathed every 1-2 months.
+Indoor dogs should be bathed every 1–2 months.

-The following factors will increase bathing frequency:
+The following factors increase bathing frequency:

-• Extended walks, particularly in the heat
+• Extended walks, especially in heat

 • Excess shedding